gaizka-perez/PyRaschTools/ReadMe.md

 # Rasch Py

 Rasch Py is a Python library that helps you implement Rasch models in Python.
 The 'Model' objects can be employed to output the relevant parameters and visualizations.
-Alternatively, the individual functions can be used to on already existing Rasch parameter outputs.
+Alternatively, the individual functions can be used on already existing Rasch parameter outputs.

 # Code overview